josephamcdonald/NewzySport/README.md

 **Picasso**

-**Google Fira Sans Typeface** - This is the only typeface used throughout the app.
+**Google Play Typeface** - This is the only typeface used throughout the app.

 ## Acknowledgements